carbon-language/carbon-lang/docs/design/values.md

 [_durable reference expressions_](#durable-reference-expressions).
 Beyond the
 restrictions on what is valid, there is no distinction in their behavior or semantics.

+#### Value binding

+We call forming a value expression from a reference expression _value binding_.
+This forms a value expression that will evaluate to the value of the object in the referenced storage of the reference expression.
+It may do this by eagerly reading that value into a machine register, lazily reading that value on-demand into a machine register, or in some other way modeling that abstract value.

+See the [value expressions](#value-expressions) section for more details on the semantics of value expressions.

+#### Direct initialization

+This is the first way we have of initializing storage of an object.
+There may not be storage for the source of this initialization, as the value expression used for the initialization may be in a machine register or simply be abstractly modeled like a source literal.
+A canonical example here is zeroing an object.

+#### Copy initialization

+This initializes storage for an object based on some other object which already has initialized storage.
+A classic example here are types which can be copied trivially and where this is implemented as a `memcpy` of their underlying bytes.

+#### Temporary materialization

+We use temporary materialization when we need to initialize an object via storage, but weren't provided dedicate storage and can simply bind the result to a value afterward.

+> **Open question:** The lifetimes of temporaries is not yet specified.

 ## Binding patterns and local variables with `let` and `var`